-- 1. Anyone who has 5 unexcused absences will be dropped from the class. - Anyone who hasn't turned in the original Literary Paper by the class period before the class does the Literary Paper Revision in class will be dropped from the class. - 3.
-Anyone who doesn't make the first Research Paper Deadline will be dropped from the class (it counts for 4 absences). - Anyone who has not submitted all the deadlines by the last day to drop the class or the Rough Draft in Final Draft Form Deadline that's checked by me will be dropped from the class. - 5.
+- Anyone who has 3 unexcused absences (excused absences are those that occur when a student is in quarantine or is on school trips) will be dropped, and missing 30 or more minutes of a class period counts as an absence. - Anyone who hasn't turned in the original Literary Paper by the class period before the Revision will be dropped. - 3.
+Anyone who doesn't make the first Research Paper Deadline will be dropped. - Anyone who hasn't submitted all the deadlines by the last day to drop the class or doesn't make the Rough Draft in Final Draft Form Deadline that's checked by me will be dropped. - 5.
 Anyone who plagiarizes or cheats will be dropped from the class.